 Focus on Understanding Rather Than Responding

 However, it’s important to note that understanding doesn’t necessarily mean agreeing with your partner.
-It means taking the time to truly listen and comprehend their point of view without immediately jumping in with your own thoughts or opinions.
+It means taking the time to truly listen and comprehend their point of view without immediately jumping in with your thoughts or opinions.

 To focus on understanding rather than responding, it’s crucial to practice patience and mindful communication techniques.
-This means being present in the moment and fully engaged in the conversation, rather than thinking about what you want to say next.
+This means being present in the moment and fully engaged in the conversation rather than thinking about what you want to say next.

 Show Empathy and Validation

-Instead of dismissing their emotions or disregarding their perspective, practice patience and actively listen to what they have to say.
+Instead of dismissing their emotions or disregarding their perspective, practice patience and actively listen to what they say.
 Show compassion by acknowledging how they feel, even if you don’t necessarily agree with them.

 Avoid Interrupting or Jumping to Conclusions